What type of antenna do I need?

 miles away.
 Therefore it is not impossible for someone using a CB in

 New Jersey to communicate with another person in California.
-You should
+The FCC made

 Can I use my CB in my business?